STRICT limited movement Process

 - ▼ CALMERS • MUSIC • NO JUMP

 - Place the suite near a window with a view, on the coffee table in front of couch where you sit.

 - Place the suite so the dog will be in the middle of family activities, near your bed at night.

 - Secure the suite if a wire crate to a flat moving dolly (or put casters on plywood) to easily move the suite room to room.

-- Fill a kong with a slight slather of soft dog food and freeze.
+- Fill a kong or a lick mat with a small amount, a slight slather of soft dog food and freeze.
 Put part of the dog’s total daily dinner kibble in the kong to lengthen time to consume dinner.
 NECK disc dogs should avoid things that cause too much chewing or head movement.

 - Good low cal snacks are carrots, apples, or frozen green beans, licking a frozen low sodium broth ice cube.

 Thundershirt® is a similar concept as swaddling a baby to calm.
 Read neurologist, Dr. Isaacs‘ comment.